SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_examples/DOM_GetDifferences.md

 # Checking differences when updating a DomInstance

-From 10.4.3/10.5.0 onwards<!-- RN 38364 -->, it is possible to see the changes done to a DomInstance when updating that instance using the "GetDifferences" method on the [CrudMeta](xref:ExecuteScriptOnDomInstanceActionSettings#full-crud-meta-type) of that instance.
+From 10.4.3/10.5.0 onwards<!-- RN 38364 -->, it is possible to see the changes done to a DomInstance in a CRUD script using the `GetDifferences` method on the [CrudMeta](xref:ExecuteScriptOnDomInstanceActionSettings#full-crud-meta-type) object of that instance.

 ## GetDifferences structure & methods